Find better tutors, find learning easier

 I am an energetic and creative Masters-educated tutor with a passion for teaching.
 I started tutoring while I was in high school and focused specifically on CIE A-Levels as well as UCAS and Personal Statement advice.
 I successfully secured places in some of London's top universities and can help other students do so.
 I have 4 years experience tutoring and believe that my strength lies in forging personal connections with my tutees which helps me better understand their needs, not so long ago I was their peer meaning I can thoroughly emphasise with their concerns and struggles.
 To see the best results, I believe that study programmes must be tailored to each student, with realistic and achievable milestones and goals being outlined.
 So far, the students I tutored attained or surpassed their academic goals, achieving A's in the A-Level exams I tutored them for and securing places at top UK universities.

 Hello, I’m a graduate of Brunel University with a BSc in International Business.
-I teach Maths, Economics and Business studies and have taught over 100 students covering ages 11-21.
-I’ve been teaching for the last four years throughout my studies.
+I teach Maths, Economics and Business studies and have taught over 100 students of ages 11-21.
+I’ve been teaching for the last five years throughout my studies and am now a full time tutor.
 I am young, fun and friendly, keeping my lessons relatable and engaging for my students.
 I focus on applying knowledge to exam technique as this can sometimes be the most challenging part of the course!
 I make sure to spend plenty of time showing students how to plan answers to achieve maximum marks - I have a brilliant structure which students can easily use for any essay based questions.
 I tailor my tuition to suit the student, maintaining a comfortable pace whilst challenging the student to reach their full potential and build confidence in the subject.
 It's important to keep lessons fun so I use a range of activities and "real life" examples relating to the course to make sure the student can enjoy learning the subject as much as possible.

 Hi, I'm Jacob, a graduate with a first class degree in History and a strong background in Maths with an A* at A-Level and a prize in Further Mathematics.
 My History experience focuses on modern imperial history and I have a strong foundation of many of the GCSE and A-Level History topics.
 At heart I'm a very curious person with a strong interest in all of the subjects I tutor.
 I’ve always found it rewarding to be able to help others; over the years I’ve gravitated towards teaching roles, whether it be tuition in school or coaching on the sports field.
 During my GCSE years, I offered one-to-one Maths mentoring to struggling students aged between 12 and 14.
 One a weekly basis I spent fifty minute periods working through problem questions and explaining core concepts with pupils.
 Whilst at University, I also spent time tutoring and providing university admissions assistance.
 I am proud to say that many of the students that I tutored achieved their subject and university admissions goals.
 It’s inspiring to be able to help someone else achieve their goals, so when I tutor I aim to take pupils through what they have accomplished, and what could be improved.
 This way, students become more aware of how they have developed over the course of the lessons, hopefully adding to confidence in their abilities.